What is Workplace Abuse?

 Factors include:

-- B: Average salary of employees (Source)
+- B: average salary of employees (Source)

 - 13.78% – the prevalence of workplace abuse here in the U.S. (Source)

-- 100% – estimated cost of rehiring employee (Source)
+- 150% – estimated cost related to rehiring and training (Source)

-(A x B x .1378 x .6167) + (A x .1378 x 23,000)
+(A x B x .1378 x .6167 x 1.5) + (A x .1378 x 23,000)

 Consider employer liability and the Scapegoat Mechanism to be foundational to understanding workplace abuse